Rulers

 Philippines: Congress dismisses (284-8) two impeachment complaints against President Bongbong Marcos.

 Portugal: Interior Minister Maria Lúcia Amaral resigns.
 Prime Minister Luís Montenegro temporarily takes over the portfolio.
+On February 21 Luís Neves is named interior minister (taking office February 23).

 Russia: Valery Zhukov is appointed chairman of the government of Yevreyskaya autonomous oblast.